-A person makes an access application for documents about the complaint made by a family member about the treatment of a child by their parent.
+A person makes an access application for documents about a complaint made by a particular family member about the person's treatment of their child.
 The parent is the subject of a current investigation and it appears they are trying to identify who provided information to the child protection agency.
 A response that confirms documents exist would reveal that the family member had in fact made a complaint (even where the documents themselves were exempt from disclosure).

 A response that states that documents do not exist would enable the person to eliminate the family member as the informant and identify the actual informant.
 The information was provided on the basis that the informant’s identity as the source of the notification would be kept confidential, consistent with agency policy, and is therefore prescribed information as it is exempt information mentioned in schedule 3, section 10.